 That trend is only expected to continue.
 In its LED Lighting Forecast, the U.S. Department of Energy predicted that LED lighting would take over the market, representing 84% of sales in the general-illumination market by 2030.
 That’s a 40% reduction in lighting energy consumption, and a reduction of greenhouse gas emissions by around 180 million metric tons of carbon dioxide.

 Differentiators are the name of the game in a crowded market, especially one that has to contend with eCommerce giants like Amazon.
 (So, basically all markets nowadays.)
-Industry experts have predicted that 2019 will be a “shakeup” year for lighting, with the newly-saturated market encouraging companies to focus on what differentiates them.
+Given the newly-saturated marketplace, Industry experts are encouraging companies to focus on what differentiates them.

 As with HVAC, a prime differentiator for the electrical supply industry is service.
 Electrical distributors are increasingly seeing service revenue as an opportunity for business growth, and contractors are valuing distributors that can provide service more and more.
 One electrical contractor told tED that “service is the only thing that will separate us from paying a 1% or 2% difference across all of the bids that we’re getting.”